Livia020799/Statistical-Learning/README.md

 ### **Exam Structure**

 The exam in Statistical Learning consisted of three homeworks and a final project.
-Instead of the final assignment, students had the option to participate in a hackathon.
+Instead of the final assignment, students had the option to participate in a hackathon.<br>
 This repository details the final project component of the course.

 -------------------------------------------------------------------------------------------------------------------------------------